ritterim/RimDev.FeatureFlags/README.md

             // Apply authentication / authorization around the `UseFeatureFlagsUI` method as needed,
             // as this method wires up the various endpoints. app.UseFeatureFlagsUI(options);

+            // Or, with ASP.NET Core 3.1:
+            app.UseRouting();
+            app.UseEndpoints(endpoints =>
+            {
+                // IMPORTANT: Controlling access of the UI / API of this library is the responsibility of the user.
+                // Apply authentication / authorization around the `UseFeatureFlagsUI` method as needed,
+                // as this method wires up the various endpoints. endpoints.MapFeatureFlagsUI(options);
+            });
         }
     }
 }